 Fitbit Blaze v Apple Watch Series 2: Verdict

-Fitbit's new design is a welcome change, and for fitness fans who desire a watch-style design, its many ways a winner.
-It brings together a decent array of fitness metrics (thanks to the recent update) and is Fitbit's best looking device.
+Fitbit's new design is a welcome change, and for fitness fans who desire a watch-style design, it is in many ways a winner.
+It brings together a decent array of fitness metrics (thanks to the recent update), and is one of Fitbit's best looking devices.

-But speaking of diversity, the richness of the Apple Watch Series 2's features is hard to beat.
-Third third party app support, the array of cheap strap customisations, and penchant for notifications makes it more than just a fitness device and that's something you really need to think about when choosing between the two.
+But the richness of the Apple Watch Series 2's features is hard to beat.
+Third-party app support, the array of cheap strap customisations, and a penchant for notifications makes it more than just a fitness device, and that's something you really need to think about when choosing between the two.

 Shop for recommended smartwatches on Amazon